 Walk up 52 more steps to reach the top of Telegraph Hill, where the tower is located.

-Pay attention to the names inscribed on the steps.
 These commemorate the generous donors who funded the beautification of this park.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL

-Golden Gate Bridge and beyond
+Golden Gate Bridge and Beyond

 Slowly walk around the perimeter of the circular parking lot, so you can fully absorb the stellar SF Bay vistas.